 Old wiring is also just an inconvenience.
 If you’ve ever lost power when running the microwave and the coffeemaker at the same time, it usually means you need to upgrade.
 Depending on your needs and the appliance you have, you may need to upgrade newer electrical systems to support computers, entertainment systems and other modern necessities.

 If you have a house that was built before 1960, you may still have galvanized pipes.
 Even some houses from the early 60s have them.
 Galvanized pipes can get easily clogged or corrode over time.
 During a renovation that involves plumbing, it’s a good idea to replace them with PVC or copper pipes.
-Replacing pipes during a renovation is less expensive than doing the replacement as a separate project because the pipes are already exposed.
+Replacing pipes during a kitchen renovation is less expensive than doing the replacement as a separate project because the pipes are already exposed.

 Unsafe Materials like Lead and Asbestos